alpaka-group/llama/docs/pages/mappings.rst

     auto anyMapping = ...;
     llama::mapping::Trace mapping{anyMapping};
     ...
-    mapping.printFieldHits(); // print report with read and writes to each field
+    mapping.printFieldHits(view.storageBlobs); // print report with read and writes to each field

 The Trace mapping uses proxy references to instrument reads and writes.
-If this is problematic, Trace can also be configured to return raw C++ references.
+If this is problematic, it can also be configured to return raw C++ references.
 In that case, only the number of memory location computations can be traced, but not how often the program reads/writes to those locations.
+Also, the data type used to count accesses is configurable.

 .. code-block:: C++

     auto anyMapping = ...;
-    llama::mapping::Trace<decltype(anyMapping), false> mapping{anyMapping};
+    llama::mapping::Trace<decltype(anyMapping), std::size_t, false> mapping{anyMapping};
-    ...
-    mapping.printFieldHits(); // print report with number of computed memory locations

 Null